sankalpjena/particle-collision/logNotes.md

 #9  0x10cdde8ce
 ```
 It said **Fortran runtime error: End of file**, so I had to add back the empty line :)

+# 04<sup>th</sup> June

+Tasks:
+1. Python file to read and visualize the location of particles: done!
+Later: Need to add radius to visualize
+2. Cell-list